danielliao11/apollo-mqtt-util/README.md

 # Apollo Mqtt Util

 Packaging some util for Apache Apollo.
+You can use Apollo Mqtt Util to build your own message publish/subscribe system, or you can use Apollo Mqtt Util to build an IM with some other front-end work. :)

 ## Usage
 1. Build your apollo service. :P